Scissors lift safety toolbox talk

 Scissor lift safety prevents various risks and hazards associated with using scissors lift during its operation.

 A Scissor lift is a mechanical working platform that allows workers to perform work at a height.
 You will see scissors lift in many industries like construction, factories, retail, manufacturing etc. The name originated from the “cross beams” called the scissors.
+A scissors lift is designed to make the job easier for those who access a height while doing their job.
+In hard-to-reach places, the scissors lift provides mobility and flexibility to those areas at height.

 The working mechanism of the scissors lift moves the work platform vertically using the scissors.
 The Beam raises and lowers itself during operation.
 The scissors lift can extend to a height of 25-50 feet.